 How long does it take to fit a dental crown?

-Fitting a dental crown requires at least two visits to our office.
+Fitting a dental crown in Dublin OH requires at least two visits to our office.
 Initially, we will remove decay, shape the tooth, and fit it with a temporary crown of either plastic or metal.

 On the subsequent visit Dr. Mariani or Dr. Shah Hoffman will remove the temporary crown, and then fit and adjust the final crown.
 Finally, we will cement the crown into place and you have a new beautiful looking tooth.

 - Offers support to misshapen teeth or badly broken teeth

 What are the capabilities of crowns?